 During his frequent visits to Gibraltar, Mollison became friends with hotel boss Ernest Francis.
 Years ago Ernest told me, how on his last visit to the Queen’s, Mollison became so inebriated that he needed assistance to board his flight back to the UK.
 Mollison was a passenger, not the pilot, as his license had been revoked in 1953 by the Civil Aviation Authority Medical Board.

 James Alan Mollison was only 54 when he died of the effects of decades of heavy-drinking and chain-smoking.
 Suffering from acute alcoholism he was admitted to the Priory at Roehampton, London and died there on October 30, 1959.
 It was an ignominious end for the one-time wonder flyboy who had been born in Glasgow on April 19th, 1905.
+If you have problems with alcohol and do not how to stop drinking click here to find professional help.

 Sadly, friends said Mollison never got over the death of the redoubtable Amy, who died while on a flying mission for the Air Transport Auxiliary in 1941.
 It was his drinking and gambling that had caused the break-up of their marriage in 1938, but his consumption of alcohol only grew more uncontrolled after her untimely death.